 Acknowledgements.
-We would like to thank Gabriel Pallier for several helpful discussions and references on the subject of this paper.
+We thank the referee for useful remarks.
+We would like to thank also Gabriel Pallier for several helpful discussions and references on the subject of this paper.
 Special thanks to Yves Cornulier who drawn our attention to the groups $S{\alpha}$ , and asked several questions that have motivated this work.
 We also thank him for his numerous comments on a first version of the paper.
 M.B. was partially supported by the Labex Cempi.